 Stand-by voltages may be used in the final system design to enable certain system recovery operations.
 In this case, the power supply may not completely remove power to the system host board when the power switch is turned off.
 Caution must be taken to ensure that incoming system power is completely disconnected before removing the system host board.

-Temperature/Environment

-Operating Temperature: $0-50^{\circ}$ C. with the standard cooling solution and 350LFM of continuous airflow $0-40^{\circ}$ C. when using two Intel [®] Xeon [®] E5-2450 v2 processors in a BXT7059 SHB configuration with the standard cooling solution and 350LFM of continuous airflow Air Flow Requirement: 350LFM continuous airflow Storage Temperature: - 40° C. to 70° C. Humidity: 5% to 90% non-condensing
+Temperature/Environment Operating Temperature: 0° C. to 50° C. Air Flow Requirement: 350LFM continuous airflow Storage Temperature: - 20° C. to 70° C. Humidity: 5% to 90% non-condensing

 Mechanical